phystem/java-problem/README.md

 and student have either arrears or all pass

-and I want to fetch a student who passsed in all subject when i give a department
+and I want to fetch a single student who passsed in all subject when i give a department

 For ex.

 ECE

   EA - 2 arrear

   EB - 0 arrear